kavingray/wp-ui/readme.txt

 * Give this plugin a nice rating - Stars on the right!
 * Tell others that it works, with the compatibility box on the right
-* We'd really appreciate, if you [link](http://kav.in/wp-ui-for-wordpress) to the plugin site or share.
+* We'd really appreciate a [link](http://kav.in/wp-ui-for-wordpress) to the plugin site.
-* Maybe, you can like us on [Facebook](http://www.facebook.com/pages/Capability/136970409692187) or follow us on [twitter](http://twitter.com/cpblty), if you think we are doing a good job!
+* Maybe, you can like us on [Facebook](http://www.facebook.com/pages/Capability/136970409692187) or follow us on [twitter](http://twitter.com/cpblty), if you think this is a fine work.

 == Screenshots ==

-1. Preview of some of the CSS3 styles.
+1. Preview of the CSS3 styles.
-2. Editor Buttons and help.
+2. Buttons on both editor aspects.
-3. Step by Step Help available right within the wordpress editor.
-4. Style chooser available from within the post editor.
+3. Near complete inbuilt documentation.
+4. Both jQuery UI themes and WP UI CSS3 styles preview.
+Picture shows a full CSS3 style - wpui-sevin.

 == Changelog ==

+= 0.7.5 =
+* Get and display RSS feeds inside the wp ui widgets.
+* Rewritten documentation available right from within editor.
+* Vertical style on tabs now more sleek and compact.
+* Add unlimited post and feed templates.
+* Select custom/exclusive styles as defaults.
+* Scan styles path issue has been corrected and now works 100%.
+* TinyMCE/quicktags buttons corrected.

 = 0.7.4 =
 * Compatibility and bug fixes.